Skip to main content

 Ultimate Guide to Understanding Electric Jag Car Fires

-When you buy your brand new car, the last thing you expect is that one day it will spontaneously catch fire and be reduced to ashes before your eyes.
+When you buy your brand-new car, the last thing you expect is that one day, it will spontaneously catch fire and be reduced to ashes before your eyes.
 This is precisely what happened to Gonzalo Salazar in Florida.
 These days, most car manufacturers are beginning to venture into the electric vehicle business, and Jaguar is one of them.
 The new Jaguar I-Pace electric car has proved to be a big hit among US consumers.

-This is all well and good and a step in the right direction regarding efforts to preserve the environment.
+This is all good and a step in the right direction regarding efforts to preserve the environment.
 However, the safety of the passengers has to be paramount.
 This means incidents of cars catching fire should not be allowed to happen.

 What Exactly Happened?